timothywtan/sinatra-students/README.md

 # Polish

 Go to town, get 100% coverage, add features, maybe FileUploads through a gem that plays nice with Sequel.
 Make it as realistic as possible.

+# Notes

+We recently repackaged this lab to work with ActiveRecord and not Sequel.
+You might get some errors.

+*We highly recommend you read the entire codebase first.*

 # Submitting Your Solution